-During late winter and early spring, when natural seed sources are scarce, give some TLC to the birds.
+During winter and early spring, when natural seed sources are scarcer, give some TLC to the birds.
 Tom Warren, our Almanac birder, lists some favorite foods of winter birds across North America.

 Best Winter Bird Foods